wahaab927/JPMorgan-Chase-job-simulation/README.md

 💼 Relevance to Quantitative Research

-This project closely mirrors responsibilities of a Quantitative Research Analyst, including:
+This project closely mirrors the responsibilities of a Quantitative Research Analyst, including:

 Time-series data analysis